 C) a method of allocating resources that affords first consideration to districts that may otherwise be unable to implement a process of the required type without diverting necessary support from other aspects of the educational program.

-c) No later than January 1, 2009, each district shall develop a plan for the transition to the use of a process that determines how the child responds to scientific, research-based interventions as part of the evaluation procedure described in 34 CFR 300.304.
+c) Each district shall have a plan for the use of a process that determines how the child responds to scientific, research-based interventions as part of the evaluation procedure described in 34 CFR 300.304.
 Each district's plan shall identify the resources the district will devote to this purpose and include an outline of the types of State-level assistance the district expects to need, with particular reference to the professional development necessary for its affected staff members to implement this process.
-The transition plan developed pursuant to this subsection (c) may be incorporated into a district's district improvement plan (see 23 Ill.
+The plan developed pursuant to this subsection (c) may be incorporated into a district's district improvement plan (see 23 Ill.
 Adm.
 Code 1.85(b)) if one exists.

-d) In addition to using an identification process of the type required by subsection (b) of this Section, a district may use a severe discrepancy between intellectual ability and achievement for determining whether a child has a specific learning disability.
+d) In addition to using an identification process of the type required by subsection (b), a district may use a severe discrepancy between intellectual ability and achievement for determining whether a child has a specific learning disability.

 (Source: Amended at 40 Ill.
 Reg.
 2220, effective January 13, 2016)